 - Listen to your body and don’t overdo it.

-- “What often can happen to those who haven’t been exercising regularly is that just as quickly as they dive right back into fitness, they are sidelined from an injury,” Dr. Hatch said.
+- “What often can happen to those who haven’t been exercising regularly is that just as quickly as they dive right back into fitness, they are sidelined from an injury,” Dr. Tung said.
 “Remember you didn’t get where you are today overnight, so don’t expect to change overnight.”

 - See a doctor before starting a new fitness program or if have an underlying health condition.

 Have questions or concerns about starting an exercise program?

 - These Core Exercises for Seniors Can Help Prevent Injuries

 - How to Strengthen Your Muscles with Resistance Bands